EMDR (Eye Movement Desensitization & Reprocessing) Therapy:

 Strengths Perspective/ Solutions-Focused Therapy:

 I feel fortunate that I was introduced to the Strengths Perspective and Solutions-Focused Therapy very early in my career (during my first semester of graduate school at the University of Kansas!).
 Both the Strengths Perspective and Solutions-Focused Therapy focus on the client's strengths, abilities, and potential rather than their problems and pathologies.
 These perspectives have helped to shape my work with clients during the past 20 years.
 I firmly believe that every person has their unique set of strengths and skills.
 They are the experts on themselves, their past experiences, and where they want to go in their life.
 I want to journey with my clients.
-I can provide supportive coaching, a fresh perspective, feedback, and teach helpful skills, but I always start where the client is coming from.
+I can introduce neuroscience-based interventions, a fresh perspective, and provide feedback, but I always start where the client is coming from.
 If I get the pleasure to meet with you, I want to hear your hopes and goals for therapy.
 I also want to explore the life areas that are going well for you.
 I want us to identify your strengths, so we may use them to help build your other life areas where you want to see growth.